MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 title: Connect a bot to Facebook Messenger - Bot Service
 description: Learn how to connect a bot to Facebook Messenger and Facebook Workplace.
 Connect a bot to Facebook using the Facebook adapter.
 keywords: Facebook Messenger, bot channel, Facebook App, App ID, App Secret, Facebook bot, credentials
+author: JonathanFingold
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
-ms.topic: article
+ms.topic: how-to
-ms.author: kamrani
 ms.service: bot-service
-ms.date: 07/20/2021
+ms.date: 11/01/2021
 ---

 # Connect a bot to Facebook

 Your bot can be connected to both Facebook Messenger and Facebook Workplace, so that it can communicate with users on both platforms.
 The following instructions show how to connect a bot to these two channels.

 Select one of the following ways to connect your bot to Facebook:

 - [Connect a bot to Facebook Messenger](#connect-a-bot-to-facebook-messenger).
 Shows how to connect a bot to Facebook Messenger.
 - [Connect a bot to Facebook Workplace](#connect-a-bot-to-facebook-workplace).
 Shows how to connect a bot to Facebook Workplace.
 - [Connect a bot to Facebook using the Facebook adapter](#connect-a-bot-to-facebook-using-the-facebook-adapter).
 Shows how to connect a bot to Facebook using the adapter.
 Note that the Facebook adapter is only available for C#/.NET and JavaScript/Node.js bots.

 > [!NOTE]
 > The Facebook UI may appear slightly different depending on which version you are using.